From simplicial Chern-Simons theory to the shadow invariant I: A simplicial realization of

 \begin{remark} \rm Alternatively, $\hat{L}^{(N)}(B)$ and $\Check{L}^{(N)}(B)$ can be characterized by where $\face_0(K_1 | K_2)$ is as in Eq. \eqref{eq_def_K1|K2} above.
 In Eqs. \eqref{eq_LN_ident1} and \eqref{eq_LN_ident2} we used the obvious identification

 \end{remark}

-\begin{remark} \rm Regarding the definition of the operator $L^{(N)}(B)$ above one might wonder why instead of the operators $\hat{L}^{(N)}(b)$ and $\Check{L}^{(N)}(b)$ we did not use the more symmetric (or rather anti-symmetric) operators $\bar{L}^{(N)}(b)$ appearing in Eq. \eqref{eq_def_LOp_c} above.
-In fact, we will see in Appendix D in \cite{Ha7b} that -- after making the aformentioned transition to $BF_3$-theory (cf. the beginning of Sec. \ref{sec4} above) -- one actually can work with the anti-symmetric operators $\bar{L}^{(N)}(b)$ in a natural way. \end{remark}
+\begin{remark} \rm Regarding the definition of the operator $L^{(N)}(B)$ above one might wonder why instead of the operators $\hat{L}^{(N)}(b)$ and $\Check{L}^{(N)}(b)$ we did not use the more ``symmetric'' operators $\bar{L}^{(N)}(b)$ appearing in Eq. \eqref{eq_def_LOp_c} above.
+In fact, we will see in Appendix D in \cite{Ha7b} that -- after making the aforementioned transition to $BF_3$-theory (cf. the beginning of Sec. \ref{sec4} above) -- one actually can work with the operators $\bar{L}^{(N)}(b)$ in a natural way. \end{remark}